dylemma/blog/articles/6-Scala FRP.md

 A while ago, I learned a new way of thinking about the [observer pattern](http://en.wikipedia.org/wiki/Observer_pattern).
 Basically, you start thinking about the Publisher of events as a *Collection* of events.
-Since I'm also thinking about Scala, this means that when I treate a Publisher as a Collection, I also expect that it will come with all sorts of convenient "combinators" (means of creating a transformed version of a collection).
+Since I'm also thinking about Scala, this means that when I treat a Publisher as a Collection, I also expect that it will come with all sorts of convenient "combinators" (means of creating a transformed version of a collection).
 The act of attaching a Subscriber to the Publisher becomes the act of traversing the collection.

 To demonstrate, here are a few "before" and "after" examples.